ruthushankar/chatbotLLM/README.md

 ##Sentiment Analysis Pipeline
 has been implemented too, to adjust the chatbot’s responses based on user sentiment.
 The Chatbot gives an empathetic response if the input is termed to have a "NEGATIVE" sentiment.

-Tokenization is splitting a sentence into smaller form
+Tokenization is splitting a sentence into smaller form.
+It can be smaller words or something else

 Methods used -
 - Quantization